Tommahawk65/MS1-new-/README.md

 ### User Stories
 - As a user visiting the site for the first time:
   - I want to be able to quickly understand the purpose of the site.
-  - I want to click the navigation links to be taken to the correct section and also back to home for a better user experience.
+  - I want to click the navigation links and to be taken to the correct section and also back to home for a better user experience.
   - I want the page to be in a predictable layout so that I can navigate it easily.
   - I want to be able to hear a selection of the bands music.
   - I want the websites design to match with the bands.
   - I want to be able to view information on tours and upcoming events.
   - I want to have a way of contacting the site owner/band for any specific questions/queries.
-  - I want to have be able to view the page on multiple devices and have it scale properly.
+  - I want to be able to view the page on multiple devices and have it scale properly.

 ### Design choices
 I chose a modern minimalist style to reflect the music of the band and to appeal to a younger audience.

 #### Fonts
-I did research on the fonts used in the 1975 band promo material. most of the fonts were custom made, however I found googles Questrial font family closely resembled the look of the custom fonts and suited my websites theme well.
+I did research on the fonts used in the 1975 band promo material.
+Most of the fonts were custom made, however I found Googles Questrial font family closely resembled the look of the custom fonts and suited my websites theme well.

 #### Questrial font preview
 ![Questrial font preview](assets/images/README-Images/font-preview.png)